Pertpy-GPU#

 Authors: Lukas Heumos, Severin Dicks Copyright scverse

-Here, we explore GPU-accelerated perturbation distance computations using rapids-singlecell’s rsc.ptg module, which mirrors the API of pertpy’s Distance class.
+Here, we explore GPU-accelerated perturbation analysis using rapids-singlecell’s rsc.ptg module, which mirrors the API of pertpy.

-By running these analyses on GPUs, we can scale to large perturbation screens (many groups, many cells) where pairwise distance computation would otherwise be a bottleneck.
-We use the E-distance (energy distance) to quantify how strongly each perturbation shifts the cell-state distribution relative to controls.
+By running these analyses on GPUs, we can scale to large perturbation screens (many groups, many cells) where they would otherwise be a bottleneck.

 import rapids_singlecell as rsc